-Bender, Steve Peat and NoTubes Stan still on waiting list for MTB Hall Of Fame - MBR
+Steve Peat finally makes into the Mountain Bike Hall Of Fame - MBR

 But who is this Stan Koziatek fella?
 You may know him better as simply Stan.
 Yep, of Stan’s NoTubes tubeless fame.

-We think Stan is more than worthy of getting inducted into the MBHOF.
+We think Stan was more than worthy of getting inducted into the MBHOF.
 He more than anyone else is responsible for getting tubeless out there.

-For sure Bender and Peaty are inspirational riders and racers but it’s Stan who has made more mountain bikers’ lives better in a real world riding sense.
+It’s Stan who has made more mountain bikers’ lives better in a real world riding sense.
 It’s all too easy to forget what it was like riding bikes before tubeless became the norm.
 We had to choose between pressures that were too high or tyres that were too burly or simply putting up with repairing pinch flats every few miles.

 Many folk would have quite after the numerous teething troubles of ‘going tubeless’ not to mention the outright sneering abuse tubeless proponents got from the ‘just stick an inner tube in it mate’ brigade.

 Well done Stan for sticking at it (pun intended).
+Here’s hoping for next year!

 What is MBHOF?